sunesimonsen/emacs-runtests/Readme.md

 Under construction

 This Emacs extension will run an external script called runtests that should be in your path.
-If the output contains the word failing it will show the output in a buffer.
+If the script fails the output of the script will be shown.

 Example runtests script